anderswong425/RF-Imaging/README.md

     ```

 ## Hareware Setup
-- To create the imaging domain, the PlutoSDR boards are strategically placed in an evenly spaced and anticlockwise configuration, as shown in the diagram below:
+- To create the imaging domain, the PlutoSDR boards are placed in an evenly spaced and anticlockwise configuration, as shown in the diagram below:
 ![Alt text](/result/transceiver_config.png)

-## Running the code
-1. Adjust the parameters(frequency, resolution, denoising weight, etc.) by editing main.py

-2. Run the real-time system:
-    ```
-    python3 main.py
-    ```

 ## Script Flow
 The RF Imaging System script follows a designed flow to efficiently capture RF signals and reconstruct images in real-time.
 Here is an overview of the main steps: